meilerlab/KCNQ1-PyTorch/README.md

   - not normalizing the output data potentially leading to astronomical losses
   - syntax errors in the k-fold cross validation with generating the train and test splits for each fold
   - I didn't completely figure out the syntax for generating the model that is an average of all of the trained models in the k-fold cross validation

+* 231117

+KCNQ1_script.py is updated python script, separate from KCNQ1.ipynb.

+- The basic architecture listed above is the same.
+- K-fold cross-validation has been correctly implemented and the data has been normalized.
+- The network does a binary prediction based on the cutoff values for normal/dysfunctional variant as listed in S. Phul 2022.
+Reference the github from this paper for training data.
+- Inference is performed in a separate script using 23 "new" variants unseen by the network.

+Outstanding issues:

+- Update model architecture to predict one (benign/pathogenic) classification per variant.
+If any of the 4 electrophysiological outputs are classified as dysfunctional, then mutant overall is classified as pathogenic.
+- Implement transfer learning, recycling